adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Consider the following function template:
 `void add_last_one( T, U );`.
 Although we wouldn't be making `T` or `U` into a box, both `T` and `U` were `std::list< ... >` and we passed a `U` which was a constrained `std::list< ... >`, wherein, perhaps, the `.back` operation is const-only, we start to get into some very problematic territory.
-The problem is when the `u.back()` operation runs, it will be a different one than `T` gets.
+The problem is that when the `u.back()` operation runs, it will be a different one than `T` gets.
 The fact that one is `const` may affect the choice of performing move semantics, which may pessimize a function at best, or even give different behavior at worst.
 Now imagine that this function `add_last_one` is a called by a member function of a templated container.
 Now that container's entire operation varies based upon constraints to its member functions.
-Eventually we wind up with multiple implementations of critical member functions which differ in the operations they do, which could seriously jeopardize the integrity of the memory layout.
-It's almost as-if two different type implementations were fighting over the same memory.
+Eventually, we wind up with multiple implementations of critical member functions that differ in the operations they do, which could seriously jeopardize the integrity of the memory layout.
+It's almost as-if two different type implementations were fighting over the *same* memory.

 This mightn't be a problem if memory layout were identical under all variations, but note that `std::vector< bool >` is a totally different layout to `std::vector< struct_containing_a_single_bool >`.
-Further consider that `add_last_one` might be a critical low-level library function such as `uninitialized_copy` or `std::copy` used in the implementation of `std::vector< ... >::reserve`.
-In order to prevent two different implementations of `::reserve` working on the same `std::vector< ... >` memory, it would become necessary to divorce their implementations all the way up to the highest, outermost template.
+Further, consider that `add_last_one` might be a critical low-level library function such as `uninitialized_copy` or `std::copy` used in the implementation of `std::vector< ... >::reserve`.
+In order to prevent two different implementations of `::reserve` working on the same `std::vector< ... >`'s memory, it would become necessary to divorce their implementations all the way up to the outermost template.
 Thus we have sort of re-invented the concept map, just raised it up to a higher level -- push the concept map out to the broadest instantiated type using it.
-This also eventually means that deep copy-in and deep copy-out semantics would become necessary as the instantiated outer types can't be guaranteed to agree on layout and invariants, and forcing them to agree can lead to all sorts of problems..
+This also means that deep copy-in and deep copy-out semantics would become necessary as the instantiated outer types can't be guaranteed to agree on layout and invariants, and forcing them to agree can lead to all sorts of problems.

 Maybe it mightn't be so bad if we could limit the depth of constraint propagation to only a single, or a few levels.
 However, the same ugly problems of ODR violations and layout battles still await us here -- a function instantiated at "limit - 1" could have different behavior than "limit - 2", as the function at "limit" now would pass on constraint information one more level and thus change definitions again.
-Requiring the author to know how deep in a call hierarchy of templates a function is instantiation is a completely unviable option.
+Requiring the author to know how deep in a call hierarchy of templates a function is instantiated is a completely unviable option.
 And trying to make the compiler solve for some stable expansion which doesn't change meaning runs into the halting problem.